Kansas City Workers’ Compensation Attorneys

-At Popham Law, we’ve helped thousands of local Kansas Citians with their workers’ compensation claims, ensuring that the local workforce is fully covered in the event of injury.
-Under Missouri Workers’ Compensation Law, employers with five or more employees, and all construction employers, must provide their employees with protection, and as such, workers is Missouri deserve the insurance that a workplace injury won’t have substantial physical and financial consequences.
-For guidance or to pursue a workers’ compensation case, contact Popham Law today.
+At Popham Law, we’ve helped thousands of Kansas City residents with their workers’ compensation claims, ensuring that the local workforce is fully covered in the event of injury.
+Under Missouri Workers’ Compensation Law, employers with five or more employees and all construction employers must provide their employees with protection.
+For guidance or to pursue a workers’ compensation case, contact The Popham Law Firm today.

 Missouri Workers’ Compensation Law

-Because workers’ compensation is a wide-reaching area of law, and because companies and insurance providers try to eliminate any and all chances of being taken advantage of by the system, there are many laws central to workers’ compensation in Missouri.
-If you have a case, it is not essential to brush up on the totality of Missouri’s law, but knowing some essential pieces of information could be helpful.
+Because workers’ compensation is a wide-reaching area of law, and because companies and insurance providers try to eliminate any and all chances of being taken advantage of by the system, the laws are complex.
+If you have a case, knowing some essential pieces of information could be helpful.
 Some important areas of the Missouri Workers’ Compensation Law (Missouri Revised Statutes, Chapter 287) include:

 Do you have a case?

 Most people who contact us want to know: Do I have a case?